linode/docs/docs/guides/websites/lms/how-to-install-canvas-on-debian-10/index.md

 author:
   name: Linode Community
   email: docs@linode.com
 description: 'Canvas is a learning management system that you can use to create a fully-featured website for education or training courses.
-This guide walks you through installing Canvas on Debian 10.'
+This guide provides instructions for installing Canvas on Debian 10.'
 og_description: 'Canvas is a learning management system that you can use to create a fully-featured website for education or training courses.
-This guide walks you through installing Canvas on Debian 10.'
+This guide provides instructions for installing Canvas on Debian 10.'
 keywords: ['canvas','education','training','learning management system','lms','deploy on debian 10']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-02-22
+published: 2021-02-23
 modified_by:
   name: Nathaniel Stickman
 title: "How to Install Canvas on Debian 10"